Gasorekibo/alu-higher_level_programming/python-import_modules/README.md

-a program that prints #pythoniscool, followed by a new line, in the standard output without using builtin function like print
+ a program that prints the alphabet in uppercase, followed by a new line